nojhan/paradiseo/README.md

 Under Linux, the default is make, and a build command is straitghtforward: `mkdir build ; cd build ; cmake .. && make -j`.

 There is, however, several build options which you may want to switch.
-To see them, we recommend the use of a CMake gui, like ccmake or cmake-gui .
+To see them, we recommend the use of a CMake gui, like ccmake or cmake-gui.
 On the command line, you can see the available options with: `cmake -LH ..` .
 Those options can be set with the `-D<option>=<value>` argument to cmake.

 **The first option to consider is `CMAKE_BUILD_TYPE`, which you most probably want to set to `Debug` (during development/tests) or `Release` (for production/validation).**